Executive car: Germany

 The equivalent class for cars in Germany is "Obere Mittelklasse" (lit. upper-middle class) as defined by the German federal authorities.
 Luxury cars larger than this are referred to as Oberklasse ("upper class").

 Mercedes-Benz has produced large luxury cars since the early 1900s.
 Following World War II, Mercedes Benz's first all-new models were the Mercedes-Benz W120 executive cars.
 This lineage continues through to the present and has been marketed as the Mercedes-Benz E-Class since 1993.
-The Mercedes-Benz CLS-Class four-door fastback was added to the company's model range in 2004, with a shooting brake body style also produced from 2012-2017.
+The Mercedes-Benz CLS-Class four-door fastback was added to the company's model range in 2004, with a shooting brake body style also produced from 2012 to 2017.

-BMW's first large luxury car was the 1936-1941 BMW 326.
+BMW's first large luxury car was the 1936–1941 BMW 326.
 After a hiatus of 21 years, BMW's next executive car models were the 1962 New Class Sedans.
 In 1972, the New Class was replaced by the BMW 5 Series, which remains in production today.
 Over the seven generations of the 5 Series, it has been produced in sedan, wagon, and four-door hatchback body styles.

 The first large luxury car produced by Audi was the Audi 100, which was released in 1968.
 The Audi 100 was replaced by the Audi A6 in 1994, which remains in production today.
 In 2010, the Audi A7 four-door fastback model range was added.

-The Ford Granada is an executive car produced by Ford Europe from 1972-1994.
+The Ford Granada is an executive car produced by Ford Europe from 1972 to 1994.

 Italy

 Fiat's first large luxury car was the Fiat 24-32 HP, which was introduced in 1903.
 Other large luxury Fiats produced before World War II include the Fiat 510, Fiat 520, Fiat 527, and Fiat 2800.
 In 1959, the Fiat 1800 and 2100 executive sedans and station wagons were introduced.
 These models were replaced by the Fiat 2300 in 1961.
 Fiat's last executive car was the Fiat 130, which was produced from 1969 until 1977.

 Lancia produced several large luxury cars prior to World War II, including the Lancia Lambda, Lancia Artena, and Lancia Aprilia.
 The Lancia Flavia was an executive car that began production in 1961 and was replaced by the Lancia 2000 in 1971.
 The 2000 was replaced by the Lancia Gamma, which was released in 1976.
 In 1984, the Gamma was replaced by the Lancia Thema, then the Lancia Kappa in 1994.
-The Lancia Thesis, produced from 2001-2009 is the last executive car produced by Lancia.
-From 2011-2015, the Chrysler 300 was marketed in Europe as the Lancia Thema.
+The Lancia Thesis, produced from 2001 to 2009 is the last executive car produced by Lancia.
+From 2011 to 2015, the Chrysler 300 was marketed in Europe as the Lancia Thema.

 Maserati's first executive is the Maserati Ghibli, which has been in production since 2013.